skalpel-tech/ldtscrm/README.md

 * Machine learning detects anomalies while alerts are sent out to key team members to proactively address availability issues.

 Robust Backend Technology
-* Agile and Devops methodology adherence
+* Agile and Devops methodology adherence.
-* Github repository integration with conitnuous integration, code coverage and code quality tools
+* Github repository integration with conitnuous integration, code coverage and code quality tools.
-* Best practices in Python as well as Object oriented software design principles that promote code reuse
+* Best practices in Python as well as Object oriented software design principles that promote code reuse.
-* PostgreSQL relational database known for performance and robustness
+* PostgreSQL relational database known for performance and robustness.
-* Elastic Stack analytical and visualizational tools
+* Elastic Stack analytical and visualizational tools.

 Full CRM software suite adhering industry best practices
-* Contact Manageemnt, Sales and Leads Management, Marketing Campaign Management
+* Contact Manageemnt, Sales and Leads Management, Customer Sevice, Service Management, & Marketing Campaign Management modules.
-* Data analytics and in-depth insights into Customer Experience survey feedback
+* Data analytics and in-depth insights into Customer Experience survey feedback.
-* Call Center with flexible APIs for custom CTI Integration
+* Call Center with flexible APIs for custom CTI Integration.
 * HTML5 Web full browser compatibility (Firefox, Chrome, Brave,...)
-* Mobility
+* Mobility.

 Leverages the best analytics tools to search and visualize your data:
-* Elasticsearch & Logstash for search
+* Elasticsearch & Logstash for search.
-* Kibana for visualization and data analytics
+* Kibana for visualization and data analytics.

 Flexible and performant UI & Front End:
-* The latest and grestest in UX design principles and user research will be in our UI
+* The latest and grestest in UX design principles and user research will be in our UI.
-* Highly customizable and extensible UI, with default templates and extensive user personalization capabilities
+* Highly customizable and extensible UI, with default templates and extensive user personalization capabilities.
-* Completely decoupled UI from CRM backend which allows anyone to swap our UI for their UI through our API
+* Completely decoupled UI from CRM backend which allows anyone to swap our UI for their UI through our API.

 Being completely API driven.
 The system will provide:
 * HTTP RESTful API